-- .1 Refer to drawings for demolition plans and notes. - .2 Reference to windows below shall be interpreted as including all aluminum windows complete with glazing, hardware and accessories, all as indicated to be replaced with new under this Contract. - .3 Remove all existing windows indicated to be replaced with new.
-Removals shall be coordinated with installation of new windows in each opening. - .4 Remove all joint sealants and related materials at perimeter of windows and doors being removed.
-Clean openings and leave ready for installation of new windows and doors and joint sealants.
+- .1 Refer to drawings for demolition plans and notes. - .2 Reference to windows and doors below shall be interpreted as including all aluminum windows, curtain wall, entrance systems and doors, and all hollow metal doors, frames, and screens, complete with glazing, hardware and accessories, all as indicated to be replaced with new under this Contract. - .3 Remove gypsum board, steel framing, vapour barrier and insulation at exterior walls as required to facilitate removal of existing windows and doors and installation of new windows and doors. - .4 Remove all window blinds not indicated or noted to remain or be re-used.